jeroenvandisseldorp/ksml/docs/reference/function-reference.md

       - event_store
 ```

+**See it in action**:

+- [Tutorial: Filtering and Transforming](../tutorials/beginner/filtering-transforming.md#complex-filtering-techniques) - predicate functions for data filtering
+- [Tutorial: Branching](../tutorials/intermediate/branching.md#conditional-routing) - predicates for stream routing

 ### valueTransformer

 Transforms a key/value into a new value, which is combined with the original key and sent to the output stream.